Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/inventor.md

 ## Commands.cs

 Create a new class named `Commands` and copy the following content to it.
-This is where the parameters are updated.
+This is where the parameters are updated under the `Run` method.

 ```csharp
 using Inventor;